-The Aid to Families with Dependent Children (AFDC) program was created in 1935 to provide financial support to families with children who were deprived of the support of one biological parent by reason of death, disability, or absence from the home, and were under the care of the other parent or another relative.
-Only families with income and assets lower than a specified level are eligible.
+are eligible.
 The majority of families of this type are single-mother families, consisting of a mother and her children.
 The AFDC benefit level is determined by maximum benefit level, the so-called guarantee, and deductions for earned income, child care, and work-related expenses.
-The maximum benefit level varies across the states, while the benefit-reduction rate, sometimes called the tax rate, is set by the federal government.
-For example, the benefit-reduction rate on earnings was reduced to 67 percent from 100 percent in 1967 and was raised back to 100 percent in 1981.
+The maximum benefit level varies across the states, while the benefit reduction rate, sometimes called the tax rate, is set by the federal government.
+For example, the benefit reduction rate on earnings was reduced to 67% from 100% in 1967 and was raised back to 100% in 1981.
 AFDC was eliminated in 1996 and replaced by Temporary Assistance for Needy Families (TANF).

 A review of the research on AFDC can be found in Moffitt (1992, 2002).
 In this application, we investigate to what extent the characteristics of the recipients, external economic factors, and the level of welfare benefits received influence the length of time spent on welfare.
-Most studies on welfare spells (Bane and Ellwood, 1994; Ellwood, 1986; O'Neill et al, 1984; Blank, 1989; Fitzgerald, 1991) find that the level of benefits is negatively and significantly related to the probability of leaving welfare.
-Almost all studies use the AFDC guarantee rather than the reported benefit level of as the independent variable.
+Most studies on welfare spells (Bane and Ellwood, 1994; Ellwood, 1986; O'Neill et al., 1984; Blank, 1989; Fitzgerald, 1991) find that the level of benefits is negatively and significantly related to the probability of leaving welfare.
+Almost all studies use the AFDC guarantee rather than the reported benefit level as the independent variable.
 One reason for not using the reported benefit level is the fear of biases due to reporting error.
 The AFDC guarantee has less variation than the actual benefit level, as the AFDC guarantee is the same for all families with the same number of people who live in a particular state.

-5.2 Data
+5.2.
+Data

 The primary sample used here is extracted from the Survey of Income and Program Participation, a longitudinal survey that collects information on topics such as income, employment, health insurance coverage, and participation in government transfer programs.
-The SIPP population consists of persons resident in U.S. households and persons living in group quarters.
-People selected for the SIPP sample are interviewed once every four months over the observation period.
+The SIPP population consists of persons resident in US households and persons living in group quarters.
+People selected for the SIPP sample are interviewed once every 4 months over the observation period.
 Sample members within each panel are randomly divided into four rotation groups of roughly equal size.
-Each month, the members of one rotation group are interviewed and information is collected about the previous four months, which are called reference months.
-Therefore, all rotation groups are interviewed every four months so that we have a panel with quarterly waves.
+Each month, the members of one rotation group are interviewed and information is collected about the previous 4 months, which are called reference months.
+Therefore, all rotation groups are interviewed every 4 months so that we have a panel with quarterly waves.

-We use the 1992 and 1993 SIPP panels, each of which contains 9 waves.
-The SIPP 1992 panel follows 21,577 households from October 1991 through December 1994.
+We use the 1992 and 1993 SIPP panels, each of which contains nine waves.6 The SIPP 1992 panel follows 21,577 households from October 1991 through December 1994.
 The SIPP 1993 panel contains information on 21,823 households, from October 1992 through December 1995.
 Each sample member is followed over a 36-month period.